Insult added to injury: Arsenal lose Leno in devastating Brighton defeat that ends top-four hopes | Goal.com

 In the space of 18 months, the north London club have lost Rob Holding, Hector Bellerin and Calum Chambers to ruptured cruciate ligament injuries, it would be no surprise if Leno’s name is added to that list within the next 48 hours.

-When Nicolas Pepe bent in a wonderful goal to give the Gunners the lead midway through the second half, it at least looked the Gunners would make the trip to St Mary’s on the back of a much-needed win.
+When Nicolas Pepe bent in a wonderful goal to give the Gunners the lead midway through the second half, it at least looked they would make the trip to St Mary’s on the back of a much-needed win.

 However, some typically slack defending gifted Lewis Dunk an equaliser soon after and Maupay, to add insult to injury, then won it for Brighton five minutes into stoppage time to complete another miserable away day for Arsenal in the Premier League.